Exhibitions & Events

 Above Ivybridge, the river runs under an awe-inspiring railway viaduct.
 I didn’t attempt to paint this but took lots of photographs and might try later.
 Further up still, on the edge of Dartmoor, is the tiny village of Harford with another stunning old bridge.
 We followed a track beside the river and discovered the remains of ancient walls, covered in moss.

-Unfortunately, halfway through the residency, Geoff broke his arm, significantly disrupted our plans.
+Unfortunately, halfway through the residency, Geoff broke his arm, significantly disrupting our plans.
 I am glad that we had already visited the glorious beach at Mothecombe.
 Part of the Flete Estate, this beach offers visitors wave cut platforms, golden sand, a World War 2 pillbox and romantic treelines.
 I joined children collecting stones.
 One of these, striped pink and grey, gave me inspiration to create a picture which I call ‘The World in a Grain of Sand.’

 The Gatehouse is an idyllic stonewalled cottage in a tranquil location.
 I fell asleep to the sound of the river Erme close by.
 I loved having the opportunity to leave my paints out as I don’t have a permanent studio at home.
 It is now one of my goals to make a studio space.
 I made an effort to use watercolour, gouache and acrylic, confirming, as I had suspected, that I like acrylic on canvas best l but each has its place in my practice.